kannanParamasivam/Python/ReadMe.md

 >Python is developed by following set of proposals
 * **PEP-8** for Style guide for Python
 * **PEP-20** is called Zen of Python which provided best practices for Python
+## Install packages
+>pip is package manager for python which has managed packages
+* install package on Windows cmd `>python -m pip install <package name>`

 ## Zen of Python
 * ### Flat is better than nested